AsaRadcliffe/Basic-Device-Security/README.md

 </p>

 <p>
-After entering privileged EXEC mode, we'll want to further augment our level of authority by entering global configuration mode using the 'config t' command.
-Although privileged EXEC mode grants more access than user EXEC mode, it's important to understand that these modes aren't simply steps in a linear progression of access levels.
-User EXEC mode is designed for basic monitoring and troubleshooting, while global configuration mode, though separate, is intended for comprehensive system-wide changes.
-This separation helps compartmentalize responsibilities, ensuring that different functions, such as monitoring versus configuring, are handled distinctly to maintain system integrity and security.
+After entering privileged EXEC mode, we'll want to further augment our level of authority by entering global configuration mode by using the 'config t' command.
+Although global configuration mode grants users more authority than privileged EXEC mode, it's important to understand that these modes aren't simply steps in a linear progression of access levels.
+Privileged EXEC mode is designed primarily for monitoring and executing higher-level commands, allowing limited configuration changes.
+However, it doesn't grant unrestricted control over the device's settings.
+Global configuration mode, on the other hand, is used for making system-wide changes that impact the overall operation of the device.
+This compartmentalization ensures that different responsibilities are managed separately, maintaining the integrity and security of the device's configuration.
 </p>
 <p align = "center">